issp-center-dev/DCore/doc/reference/input.rst

 Post-processing : ``dcore_post``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This program compute the total and *k*\ -resolved spectrul function from the outputted
+This program compute the total and *k*\ -resolved spectral function from the outputted
 HDF5 file (*seedname*.out.h5).
 This program reads ``[model]``, ``[system]``, ``[impurity-solver]`` and ``[tool]`` block.